 The curriculum at Dyke House Academy is personalised to meet the needs of all learners.
 Flexibility in the curriculum allows for adaptations to be made that are responsive to the needs of both individuals and groups of students as they progress through our academy.

-If you would like any additional information about the curriculum offered at Dyke House Academy please contact Mr. J Almond – Vice Principal at the Academy.
+If you would like any additional information about the curriculum offered at Dyke House Academy please contact Mr. J Almond (Vice Principal).